 How far is Gulmarg from Srinagar

 The distance between Gulmarg and Srinagar is about 55 kilometers, depending on where you started from in Srinagar.
 From the airport and Dal Lake, it is about 56 kilometers approximately and the journey can easily be completed in 2 hours.

 If you were traveling in your own car or by bike, then the route to reach Gulmarg would be as below.

 Srinagar – Magam – Tangmarg – Gulmarg = 55 Kilometers

 From Srinagar to Tangmarg, it is mostly a straight drive on a flat road with very little incline.
 You will not even feel like driving in a hill station actually.

-It is after Tangmarg that the actual steep drive starts and you climb up a winding road till Gulmarg.
-Another good part is that the road is smooth and in good condition for the entire 60 kilometers of journey.
+It is after Tangmarg that the actual steep drive starts and you climb up a winding road to Gulmarg.
+Another good part is that the road is smooth and in good condition for the entire 60 kilometers of the journey.